ALPS: Improved Optimization for Highly Sparse One-Shot Pruning for Large Language Models: : Effective LLM pruning in One-shot

 A common approach in post-training unstructured pruning of LLMs is to decompose the full-model compression problem into layer-wise subproblems.
 The quality of the solution for each subproblem is assessed by measuring the $\ell_2$ error between the output of the dense layer and that of the pruned one, given a set of input activations.

 Formally, let $\widehat{\mathbf{W}} \in \mathbb{R}^{N_{in} \times N_{out}}$ denote the (dense) weight matrix of layer $\ell$, where $N_{in}$ and $ N_{out}$ denote the input and output dimension of the layer, respectively.
 Given a set of $N$ calibration samples, the input activations can be represented as $\mathbf{X} \in \mathbb{R}^{NL \times N_{in}}$, where $L$ is the sequence length.
 The goal of pruning is to find a sparse weight matrix $\mathbf{W}$ that minimizes the reconstruction error between the original and pruned layer outputs, while satisfying a target sparsity constraint.
+In addition, we add a ridge term that penalizes the distance between $\mathbf{W}$ and $\widehat{\mathbf{W}}$, preventing $\mathbf{W}$ from diverging too far from the original weights.
 This layer-wise pruning problem can be formulated as an $\ell_0$-constrained optimization problem: